smartcontractkit/documentation/docs/data-feeds/price-feeds/addresses/index.md

 ⚫ Specialized
 ⭕ Deprecating

-For more information on these categories, see the [Selecting Quality Data Feeds](/docs/selecting-data-feeds/#data-feed-categories) page.
+For more information on these categories, see the [Selecting Quality](/docs/selecting-data-feeds/#data-feed-categories) page.

 ## Deprecation of Chainlink Data Feeds